davidperrenoud/tend-token/README.md

 After exiting the console by `<STRG> + <D>`, simply run `yarn migrate-mainnet`.
 This may take several minutes to finish.

-Now, your smart contract can be found on etherscan: https://etherscan.io/address/<REAL_ADDRESS_HERE>
+Now, your smart contract can be found on Etherscan: https://etherscan.io/address/<REAL_ADDRESS_HERE>

 ### Generate Contructor ABI